-I do hope through what we’ve shared today everyone can be inspired and put these three principles into practice, and strive to be a person who honors God as great.
+Brothers and sisters, I believe through today’s fellowship each of you have gained some knowledge about how to exalt God as great.
+As long as we put these three principles into practice, we will certainly become people who exalt God as great.
 Just as God’s words say, “Start practicing the way of fearing God and shunning evil from this point forward; manage to honor God as great in all things; don’t use your own personal fancies, viewpoints, or beliefs to define yourself, define God.
 And instead, you seek out God’s intentions in all respects, you achieve a realization and understanding of God’s attitude toward humanity, and you use God’s standard to satisfy God—that would be wonderful!”